DevlessTeam/docs/management-console.md

 <a name="app"></a>
 ## App

-This segment holds the configurations of the instance.
+This segment holds the configurations of your DevLess instance.
 The instance and the admin details can be updated from here.
-App key and token to access the instance from within your application can also be found here.
+App token to access the instance from within your application can also be found here.

-**NB** : Changing the app key or token will revoke access rights to DevLess from an app connecting to the instance.
+**NB** : Changing the app token will revoke access rights to DevLess from an app connecting to the instance.
 This feature is very useful in situations where access to your backend is compromised.

 <a name="services"></a>
 ## Services

-Services are the core components of the backend instance.
+Services are the core components of the DevLess framework.
 A service is a representation of a feature of your  app.
 To have a complete application one might need one or more services installed and integrated to bring the backend features of the app to life.
 There are three ways to install a service into a DevLess instance, i.e. [Creating](/docs/{{version}}/service) or [importing](#migration) one and from the [Service Hub](#hub).

 <a name="hub"></a>
 ## Service Hub